jss367/jss367.github.io/_posts/2020-01-15-What-Do-All-These-AP-Values-Mean.md

 The final thing to introduce is the notion of multiple thresholds.
 Sometimes you want to know how a model performs at a variety of thresholds.
 In some cases, a rough idea of where an object is is all you need, so an IoU of 0.5 is fine.
 For others you need a precise localization, so you'll use 0.95.

 Instead of using a fixed IoU threshold, MS-COCO AP is averaged over multiple IoU thresholds between 0.5 (coarse localization) and 0.95 (near-perfect localization).
-So you get 10 different values..
+So you get 10 different values.
 The mean of those values is the **AP@[0.5:0.95]**.
 This change of the metric has encouraged more accurate object localization and may be of great importance for some real-world applications.
 This is the most common metric for COCO evaluation and is written as **mAP@(0.5:0.95)**.

 ## Research Usecases

-A lot of papers will actually use both statistics.
+A lot of papers will use both statistics.
 Here's an example Faster R-CNN showing both:

 ![metric]({{site.baseurl}}/assets/img/metrics/faster_rcnn.png "Metrics")